isomerpages/moe-yishunsec/_instructional-programme/Information and Communications Technology (ICT).md

 ---
 ### Goal

-To nurture a community of confident, socially responsible and future-ready learners empowered with technology
+To nurture a community of confident, socially responsible and future-ready learners empowered with technology.

 ### Key Programmes